NikolaVk/battleship-wars/README.md

 the misses with o and the hits with an X. In turns the player and computer get a shot at each other, the player chooses his/hers shots by typing in the coordinates (example: B5/h7) The first who sinks all the opponents ships wins the game and can after enter 'y' to go again or 'n' to stop playing.

+## UX

+### Visitor stories

+    - As a visitor of "Battleship Wars" I want/need

+    1. An explenation of how the game works.
+    2. Clear instructions on how to play
+    3. For the game to let me know if I did something wrong
+    4. To be able to quit the game when I want
+    5. After the game is finished to be able to restart the game widouth refreshing the site

 ## Features